-- Keep asking for a referral even if you don't expect one.
-Remember that a positive attraction. - Keep asking for a referral even it you don't expect one.
-Remember that a positive attitude is essential and building a successful market survey will help you prospect when building his business in the future.
-No one likes rejection but he is generally good at accepting it as non-personal.
-When people wont talk to you or help with his market survey it is more likely that they are worried about now their friends would react than rejecting you.
+- Keep asking for a referral even if you don't expect one Remember that a positive of the control of the - Remember that a positive attitude is essential and building a successful market survey will help you prospect when building his business in the future. - No one likes rejection but he is generally good at accepting it as non-personal.
+When people wont talk to you or help with his market survey it is more likely that they are worried about how their friends would react than rejecting you.
 Try to set them at ease by demonstrating his good judgment and tact.

-- Praise his strength in this area.
-Encourage him be a month.

-Process. - Encourage him be a mentor to others if it is appropriate.
+- Praise his strength in this area. - Encourage him be a mentor to others if it is appropriate.